-The Eastern Maar peoples are the Traditional Owners and hold native title over the proposed project area.
-Eastern Maar Traditional Owners Corporation (EMAC) manages native title rights for the Eastern Maar Peoples and is also the Registered Aboriginal Party.
+The Eastern Maar peoples are the Traditional Owners and hold native title over the proposed Project area.
+The Eastern Maar Traditional Owners Corporation (EMAC) manages native title rights for the Eastern Maar Peoples and is a Registered Aboriginal Party.

-First Peoples-State Relations (FP-SR) are responsible for evaluating the project's Cultural Heritage Management Plan (CHMP) since there was no Registered Aboriginal Party for the project area when a notice of intent to prepare a CHMP was lodged.
-Consultation with FP-SR and EMAC will guide the development of the CHMP assessment methodology and EMAC participation in sub-surface testing of project areas considered to have potential for Aboriginal heritage.
-Consultation will also include the identification, recording and significance assessment of any intangible Aboriginal cultural heritage within the project area.
+EMAC and the Victorian government department First Peoples - State Relations (FP-SR) are being consulted in the development of the Project's Cultural Heritage Management Plan (CHMP).
+Consultation with EMAC and FP-SR will guide the cultural heritage assessment process and approach to the subsurface testing of areas considered to have Aboriginal heritage significance.
+Consultation will also include the identification, recording and significance assessment of any intangible Aboriginal cultural heritage within the Project area.

-With the support of specialist indigenous heritage advisors Wind Prospect will seek involvement and consultation with Traditional owners on topics beyond the CHMP during the EES process including the potential economic and social benefits of the project for indigenous peoples.
+With the support of specialist Indigenous heritage advisors, Wind Prospect will also involve and consult with Traditional Owners during the EES process on the potential economic and social benefits of the Project for Indigenous people in the region.